-ECRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit or non-audit assurance reports.
-The reviews assess whether an engagement was performed in compliance with PwC Audit guidance, applicable professional standards and other applicable engagement-related policies and procedures.
+ECRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit, non-audit assurance or related services reports.
+The review assesses whether an engagement was performed in compliance with PwC Audit guidance, applicable professional standards and other applicable engagement-related policies and procedures.

 In Gibraltar, each signer is reviewed at least once every three years, unless a more frequent review is required based on the profile of that signer's client engagements or due to local regulatory requirements.

-Reviews are led by experienced Assurance partners, supported by independent teams of partners, directors, and senior managers and other specialists.
-Review teams receive training to support them in fulfilling their responsibilities, and utilise a range of checklists and tools developed at the Network level when conducting their review procedures.
+Reviews are led by experienced Assurance partners, supported by objective teams of partners, directors, senior managers and other specialists.
+ECR reviewers may be sourced from other member firms if needed to provide appropriate expertise or objectivity.
+Review teams receive training to support them in fulfilling their responsibilities, and utilise a range of checklists and tools developed at the network level when conducting their inspection procedures.
+The network inspection team supports review teams by monitoring the consistent application of guidance on classification of engagement findings and engagement assessments across the network.